 Mary Florence Betts Endowed Scholarship.

-The many friends of long-time educator Mary Florence Betts established this endowment.
+This endowment was established by the many friends of long-time educator Mary Florence Betts.
 This endowment is designed to benefit Education students.
-For further information contact the School of Education, telephone (931) 221-7696.
+For further information contact the Dean of the College of Education, telephone (931) 221-7696.